tothpaul/Firemonkey/SourceShaders/readme.md

 Sample FMX component to use a Shader as a MaterialSource

+tested with Dephi Rio 10.3.3 under Windows, OSX and Android !

 you can use directly either a HLSL (DirectX under Windows) or GLSL (OpenGL on other platforms) source code.
 ```
   const